Carl Elliott (philosopher): Career

+Dan Markingson

 Elliott became well known for his advocacy around the death of Dan Markingson, a mentally ill man under a civil commitment order who committed suicide after being pressured into an industry-funded antipsychotic study at the University of Minnesota.
 Elliott wrote critically about the way the university handled the case in a Mother Jones article in 2010.
 Although the University of Minnesota denied any wrongdoing for years, it was forced to suspend recruitment into psychiatric drug studies after a scathing investigation by the Minnesota Office of the Legislative Auditor.